 More on the Horizon

 What’s next on the agenda for the Sanofi security team?
 First, there is the completion of the North American access control integration; then, there is the not-so-trivial matter of working towards a truly globally integrated system — a road that Genzyme has already traveled successfully.
 Patel has been named to chair the company’s Center of Excellence for (Global) Security Technology, bringing past experiences and lessons learned to the table.
 There’s also the challenge of globally integrating the corporation’s diverse systems: “Today we are inventorying our global systems and looking for opportunities to replicate the success we’ve seen here,” Patel says.

 The effort is well worth it — Sanofi’s system provides the basis for true collaboration, delivering a platform to manage and protect the assets of a major global commercial enterprise quickly, cost-effectively and without the need to replace or reengineer systems and processes already in place.

-At the end of the day, for Genzyme and Sanofi, it is all about curing disease — and that means providing effective business security.
+At the end of the day, for Genzyme and Sanofi, it is all about curing diseases — and that means providing effective business security.
 “We have the ability to take a fully integrated approach to organizational security risk,” Kent says.
-“We were doing this at Genzyme and are now on the same path at Sanofi.”
+“We were doing this at Genzyme and as a new team are now on the path at Sanofi.”

-Ray Coulombe is Founder and Managing Director of SecuritySpecifiers.com and Principal Consultant for Gilwell Technology Services.
-He can be reached at ray@SecuritySpecifiers.com, through LinkedIn, or on Twitter @RayCoulombe.
+Ray Coulombe is Founder and Managing Director of SecuritySpecifiers.com, promoting interaction with security designers, engineers, and specifiers; and Principal Consultant for Gilwell Technology Services.
+Ray can be reached at ray@SecuritySpecifiers.com, through LinkedIn at www.linkedin.com/in/raycoulombe or followed on Twitter @RayCoulombe.